FIRSTIsrael/lems/docs/backend-realtime-networking.md

 ## Division Isolation

-The system enforces strict division isolation:
+The system enforces strict division isolation at multiple levels:

-- Clients must specify `divisionId` when connecting
+- **Connection-level**: Clients must specify `divisionId` when connecting via WebSocket
-- Subscriptions are scoped to a specific division
+- **Context-level**: All resolvers receive the division context from the connection
+- **Query-level**: Mutations and subscriptions do NOT accept `divisionId` as an argument
-- PubSub channels use the format: `division:{divisionId}:{eventType}`
+- **Channel-level**: PubSub channels use the format: `division:{divisionId}:{eventType}`

-- Mutations validate division access (TODO: implement with auth)
+This multi-layered approach ensures:
+- Clients cannot accidentally operate on other divisions
+- Division isolation is enforced by the server, not client responsibility
+- Cross-division attacks are impossible at the API level

 ## Production Considerations